-Customizing the View
+Customizing the View in the Defect Information Center

-Change and view the columns in the Defect Information Center to customize views for individual projects.
+Change the columns in the Defect Information Center to customize views for individual projects.
 You can add or delete columns, and change the column order.
 You can also group the defects to see related items together, similar to an outline.